Signs You Have Drywood Termites

 Drywood termites do not need soil as a water source, nor any contact with the ground, unlike their Subterranean termite cousins.
 They get all the moisture they need for survival from the wood they ingest.
 Or they produce water themselves through oxidative metabolism.

-Drywood termites live in and eat wood materials (from baseboards to furniture, attic structures to firewood), so they don’t need to forage or hunt for food like most other insects.
+Drywood termites live in and eat wood materials (from baseboards to furniture, attic structures to firewood), so they don’t need to forage or hunt for food like most other insects, such as Carpenter Ants.

 What Do Drywood Termites Look Like?